An estimation procedure for the Hawkes process: Conclusion

 \section{Conclusion}

 This paper demonstrates that applying methods from time series theory to the bin-count sequences of point process data yields a useful and intuitive nonparametric estimation method for the multivariate Hawkes process.
-The price for the fertile simplicity of the method is a bias due to the discretization involved.
+The price for the fertile simplicity of the method is a bias due to {various errors} involved in the approximation.
 Simulation studies support that this bias can be controlled and that it is negligible for most practical means.
-The technique presented depends on the choice of the bin size and the assumed support of the excitement function(s).
+The technique presente d depends on the choice of the bin size and the assumed support of the excitement function(s).
 Methods for a sensible choice of these parameters are given.
-In any application, the robustness with respect to these choices ought to be studied.
+In any application, the robustness with respect to these choices ought to be studied. {We treat computational issues in high-dimensional cases in \citet{kirchner16a}.
+A larger limit-order book application will be given in \citet{kirchner16b}, where we consider an application of our method on Hawkes models with marks and with covariate-dependent baseline intensities.}

-Due to space constraints, the presentation leaves out obvious subsequent topics. {\it Confidence bounds for the rate of endogeneity} (the branching parameter of a univariate Hawkes process), estimation of the excitement function on a {\it nonequidistant estimation-grid}, derivation of {\it power-law decay-parameter estimates} in the parametric case via a linear regression on the log/log values of the pointwise estimates, and {\it estimation of marked Hawkes processes}: using the concept of our paper as a starting point, all these aims can be achieved in a straightforward manner.
 Finally, note that in view of the analogy between discrete-time INAR($p$) sequences and continuous-time Hawkes processes, analysts using the Hawkes model may consider to directly apply the INAR($p$) model in the first place---as most event data live on relatively discrete time grids.